StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 1. `clip_00_01_03.md` - which is stored in docs/src and included in the documentation
 2. `clip_00_01_03.ipynb` - stored in the notebooks directory for use in Jupyter

+The intention is that when needed clips with names such as `clip_02_05_07t.jl`, `clip_02_05_07s.jl` and `clip_02_05_07m.jl` will show up.
+These will contain mcmc implementations using Turing.jl, CmdStan.jl and Mamba.jl respectively.
+Examples have been added to chapter 2.

 ## Acknowledgements

 Richard Torker has taken the lead in developing the Turing versions of the models in chapter 8.